 This class of six to eight students meets for two, 90-minute sessions.
 It includes an online assessment and personalized feedback between the two sessions and a 30-day check-up survey to evaluate where the student is regarding their alcohol consumption.
 The course covers all of the material from Party Positive, amplifies discrepancies between a student's values and behaviors, and reviews self-management strategies for monitoring and controlling consumption.
 Professional staff from Hokie Wellness facilitate the course.
-There were 30 classes offered in 2014-15 which reached 194 students.
-There were 27 classes offered in 2015-16 that reached 168 students.
+There were 34 classes offered in 2016-17 which reached 206 students.
+Making Positive Choices was not offered during the 2017-18 school year since we increased our individual capacity to see students.